 - Distribute the estate in accordance with the Will or intestacy laws.

 The executor or administrators need to collect all the assets of the estate.
-This usually involves having the estate assets transferred into the executors’/administrators’ name or transferred directly to beneficiaries.
+This usually involves having the estate assets transferred into the executors’/administrators’ names or transferred directly to beneficiaries.
 Some assets cannot be dealt with without a grant of probate or administration.

 What happens to the deceased’s liabilities and expenses?